Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Positive temperatures

 In the positive$-T$ regime, the equilibrium state can be equivalently described by the microcanonical and the grandcanonical ensemble~\cite{Gradenigo2021_JSTAT,Gradenigo2021_EPJE}.
 Within the MF approximation, this means that the single-site partition function, see Eq.~(\ref{eq:z}), is well defined and finite for any $\beta \ge 0$ and for any $m$ (i.e., for any $\mu$).

-In Fig.~\ref{fig:ahpb} we plot various MF isothermal curves in the plane $(a,h)$, with $0.01 \le\beta\le 10$, and compare them with virtually exact points obtained via grandcanonical simulations performed for the same $\beta$ values and different chemical potentials.
-These data show that the isothermal curves $h(a)$ are very well reproduced by the MF theory.
-However, such curves do not tell the whole story.
+In Fig.~\ref{fig:ahpb} we compare virtually exact results obtained via grandcanonical simulations (symbols) with MF curves (main panel) and with the C2C model (inset), see \ref{app.tech} for numerical details.
+These data show that the isothermal curves $h(a)$ are exceptionally well reproduced by the MF theory, down to $T=0$: in fact, the ground state energy has the same analytical expression, $h_{GS}(a) = h^2 -2Ja$.
+The agreement is not as good for the C2C model, as shown in the inset of the same figure: already for $T=10$, the isothermal curve of C2C compares very poorly with exact results.

-In Fig.~\ref{fig:muahpb}, the validity of the MF theory is tested in the planes $(a,\mu)$ and $(h,\mu)$.
-There, we see that the agreement with the numerical data is very good at high $T$, while it worsen with decreasing $T$.
+In Fig.~\ref{fig:muahpb}, the validity of the MF theory is also tested in the planes $(a,\mu)$ and $(h,\mu)$.
+There, we see that the agreement with the numerical data is very good at high $T$, while it worsens with decreasing $T$.
 Remarkably, it appears that the deviation essentially amounts to a shift of the chemical potential by one unit, as it can be appreciated by looking at the dashed curve, which corresponds to $\mu-1$.
-As shown in~\ref{app.T0}, the shift is a rigorous property at zero-temperature, and it is essentially irrelevant while approaching the transition line for finite $a$ since $\mu$ diverges therein, so that the curves for $\mu$ and $\mu -1$ practically coincide.
+As shown in~\ref{app.T0}, the shift is a rigorous property at zero-temperature, and it is essentially irrelevant while approaching the transition line for finite $a$, since $\mu$ diverges therein, so that the curves for $\mu$ and $\mu -1$ practically coincide.

-We now discuss the relative role of $h_{nl}$ and $h_{int}$, an aspect of DNLS that has been little considered in its studies.
+We now discuss the relative role of $h_{nl}$ and $h_{int}$ for a double reason: because it allows a further test of the MF approximation and because it is an aspect of DNLS that has been little considered in its studies.
 From the literature, we know only that $h_{int}$ vanishes on the critical line, which is the reason why C2C model is statistically equivalent to DNLS in its proximity.
-This is also the reason why the MF approximation is exact in such limit.
 Here below we try to understand more quantitatively how the energy distributes between the two terms, both in the exact DNLS theory and in its MF approximation.